qoherent/ria-hub-docs/docs/content/Usage/issue-pull-request-templates.md

 # Issue and Pull Request Templates

 Some projects have a standard list of questions that users need to answer when creating an issue or pull request.
-Gitea supports adding templates to the **default branch of the repository** so that they can autopopulate the form when users are creating issues and pull requests.
+RIA Hub supports adding templates to the **default branch of the repository** so that they can autopopulate the form when users are creating issues and pull requests.
 This will cut down on the initial back and forth of getting some clarifying details.